Liberal Arts & Sciences

 At a glance

-Topics: Creating student-centered, flexible study options, future-oriented studying and teaching, helping to shape the scope and content of studies, orientation year as a micro degree, future-proof certificate programs, digital and individual learning support
+Topics: Creating student-centered, flexible study programs, future-oriented studying and teaching, shaping the scope and content of studies, orientation year as a micro degree, future-proof certificate programs, digital and individual learning support

 Location: Justus Liebig University Giessen